Kitchen Knives Review

-Normally I would say don’t worry about the type of knife you buy as long as it cuts.
-But a knife is nothing to mess with.
-A cheaper knife may slip or break while cutting and you may end up in the emergency room getting multiple stitches.
-Not a fun way to spend your day… agreed? .
+A knife is nothing to mess with!
+A low-quality knife will save you some money but you’ll pay in other ways.
+Cheaper knives may slip or break while cutting and you may end up in the emergency room getting multiple stitches.
+Not a fun way to spend your day… agreed?

 - Stamped Steel

 The difference between the stamped steel blade and the carbon steel blade is the tang.
-There is no riveted handle on the stamped steel blade and usually the handle is made out of plastic attached to the bottom the knife.
+There is no riveted handle on the stamped steel blade and usually, the handle is made out of plastic attached to the bottom of the knife.

 The Different Types of Kitchen Knives on the Market